1. Open Source

 Each one has its own strengths and weaknesses so the answer which one is better depends on the complexity and requirements of the project.

 Boni Satani is Java Technology Enthusiast working with Cygnet Infotech – an IT Solution Provider.
-He looks after various Java projects including Web Application Development, Web Services Development and Java Reporting Tools.
+He looks after various Java projects including Java Web Application Development, Web Services Development and Java Reporting Tools.
 He is technical geek at heart and loves to write in his free time.
 Feel free to get in touch with him over twitter @bonirulzz